ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-23 211319](https://github.com/user-attachments/assets/f3cf5889-943a-413b-8917-949734ba5c68)

-  Left the rest of the settings as default when proceding with the domain promoiton.
+  Left the rest of the settings as default when proceeding with the domain promotion.

   - Allowed the promotion operation to complete.